 On their YouTube channel, content experience platform Uberflip posts live action explainer videos that are hilarious and keep viewers watching to the end.

-Facebook is the second largest social media video site, after YouTube.
+Facebook is currently the largest social media video site.

 In terms of earning a massive reach, Facebook video marketing works a bit differently.
 Unlike YouTube, which shows everything to everybody, Facebook shows your videos to followers and friends of followers.